-(5) (A) SUPPLY OF ELECTRIC MOTOR PUMP & OIL ENGINES TO TRIBAL FARMERS
+F) SUPPLY OF ELECTRIC MOTOR PUMP, OIL ENGINES AND HDPE PIPES TO TRIBAL FARMERS

-The scheme envisages improvement of agriculture yields of the tribal farmersby affording them irriational facilities.
-It also enables them to undertake of different cash crops rather than to go in for thhe traditional low yielding crops.
-The tribal farmer having minimum 1.5 acre and maximum 16 acres of own cultivated land holding with nearby source of water available by way of well, river or nala is eligible for the scheme.
+The scheme envisages improvement of agriculture yields of the tribal farmers by affording them irriational facilities.
+It also enables them to undertake cultivation of different cash crops rather than to go in for thhe traditional low yielding crops.

+The tribal farmer having minimum 1.5 acre and maximum 16 acres of own cultivated land holding with nearby source of water available in the form of well, river or nala is eligible for the scheme.

 The selection of the beneficiaries under this scheme is done by the separate Task Force Committee.
-Such committee consists of concerned Project Officer (ITDP) as Member Secretary, concerned B.D.O., Assistant Engineer of MSEB, Regional Manager, MSCTDC, and Deputy Engineer of Small Irrigation Sub-Divison and Member of Legislative Assembly of the concerned Tahsil etc. work at every project level and finalizes the selection.
+Such committee consists of concerned Project Officer (ITDP) as Member Secretary, concerned B.D.O., Assistant Engineer of MSEB, Regional Manager, MSCTDC, and Deputy Engineer of Small Irrigation Sub-Divison and Member of Legislative Assembly of the concerned Tahsil etc. work at every project level and finalise the selection.